jidn/flask-obscure/README.rst

 Within Code
 ---------------------------------------

-To obscure numbers within your code, use the methods of the :class:`flask_obscure.Obscure` instance object, which in turn is inherited from the python module `Obscure`_.
-Assuming we used one of the code blocks from `configure`
+To obscure numbers within your code, use the methods of the ``flask_obscure.Obscure`` instance object, which in turn is inherited from the python module `Obscure`_.
+Assuming we used one of the code blocks from ``configure``

 .. code-block:: python